joao-carloto/ChromeRobot/README.md

 WHAT IS CHROME ROBOT?

 Chrome Robot is a Chrome Dev Tools extension that allows you to create Robot Framework/Selenium tests, in a more efficient way.
 Check the demonstration videos on YouTube or keep reading.
-The videos below are from Fire Robot a currently defunct project for Firefox.
-Some functionalities do not apply here (namely running tests direclty from the extension) but they are good starting point.
+The videos below are from Fire Robot, a similar application for Firefox, from the same author.
+Most functionalities are identical, with a few exceptions.
 <ul>
 <li><a href='http://youtu.be/uzRwY6xkTC0' target='_blank'>Generic demonstration</a></li>
 <li><a href='https://www.youtube.com/watch?v=-yNYXSyOCKg' target='_blank'>Keyword extraction</a></li>